SallaApp/twilight-vscode-extension/README.md

 ### Installation

-Twilight VSCode can be easily installed from the Visual Studio Code Marketplace.
+Twilight VSCode extension can be easily installed straight from the Visual Studio Code Marketplace.

 <p align="right">(<a href="#top">back to top</a>)</p>